cluzier/cluzier/README.md

 ### Hey there, I'm Conner👋

-I am a Software Developer based in Orlando, FL who enjoys building things that live on the internet.
+I am a Software Developer based in Albany, NY who enjoys building things that live on the internet.
 I develop websites and web applications that provide intuitive, efficient, and modern backends.

 ---
 #### ⚡️Fun facts